doooooooomiki/doooooooomiki/README.md

 👋 hey there dear web traveler

-👨‍💻 sometimes I push web things to this place
+👨‍💻 sometimes I push things to this place